opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/ideas/GIGS/README.md

 Current implementation was for GIGS 1.0 and did not covered all test series.
 We need to upgrade to GIGS 2.0 and complete the missing tests.

+## Mentors

+The following peoples will be present in the project room during parts of the code sprint:

+* TBD, editor of GIGS tests.
+* Martin Desruisseaux, editor of GeoAPI specification and contributor of Apache SIS project.

+## Requirements

+Execution of GIGS tests as JUnit tests requires:

+* JUnit 4 (migration to JUnit 5 can be a topic for this code sprint).
+* [GeoAPI 3.0](http://www.geoapi.org/) implementation or wrappers (see above list).

 ## Relationship with other Code Sprint projects